commuterjoy/trackable/README.md

-Trackable helps you understand what your website visitors are actually looking at by logging information about when given elemens are available in the viewport..
+Trackable helps understand what your website visitors are actually looking at by logging information about when given elemens are available in the viewport.

 ```
-open story-2.html
+open examples/story.html
 ```